NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 - "Make custom plots"
 ---

+### Running your experiment

-Now you are ready to submit your simulation.
+Now you are ready to submit your simulation on Abel.

 <font color="red">On Abel:</font>